madebykind/madebykind-v3/content/work/chapter.md

 {{< figure align="right" alt="A mockup of a Chapter business card.
 The business card is duotone blue and is placed on a pink board" src="work-chapter-business-card_2.jpg" >}}

-{{< figure wrapperclass="" alt="A mockup of a billboard for “The Rolling Calf” a performance event at Chapter.
-A man is walking past the billboard at the bottom left of the image." src="work-chapter-billboard.jpg" >}}

 <!-- Text right -->